raisemarketplace/ground-control/docs/guides/4-GettingStartedUniversal.md

 # Getting Started (Universal)

 React, Redux and React-Router all work great on the server.
-AsyncNestedRedux does as well.
+GroundControl does as well.
 And the fetchData API works on both client & server.

 ###### Server setup